 In this post I will discuss a hot topic within the backyard chicken community.
 It’s a topic that is important, examining both side of the debate offers much in-depth knowledge.
-In this post I will examine the topic of Prefab Vs. Hand-built coops.
-Showing that prefab coops can and do make very viable options for your chickens.
+In this post, I will examine the topic of Prefab Vs. Hand-built coops.
+Showing that prefab coops can and do make very viable options for your flock.

 Many chicken keepers do not like prefab coops, they recommend that newcomers build their own coop.
-I for one am of a differing opinion.
-I built my first coop then added 5 prefab coops later.
-I will say that I love prefab coops, they make viable options for those who cannot build a coop for various reasons whether be it financial, physical limitation, or conceptual.
+I differ in regards to this opinion.
+I built my first coop, then added 5 prefab coops.
+I love prefab coops.
+They make viable options for those who cannot build a coop for various reasons be it financial, physical limitation, or conceptual.
 Wood working and carpentry is not for everyone, its a skill that requires hard work, training and can be very expensive.
 It can also be very dangerous if you have never worked with wood or high powered tools before.

 This is the story of my journey in both building a coop and owning prefabs.
 It’s my intention to help others who are not craftsman or builders to put your mind at ease with respect to prefab coops.

 For those who are not familiar with what a prefab coop is, allow me to explain.
 When I refer to prefab coops, I am talking about coops that your see in farm stores, such as Tractor Supply or Rural King to name a few.
 They come in large boxes and require assembly which is very simple only requiring a screw driver, a partner and a little elbow grease.
 Above I have pictured three of my largest prefab coops that I purchased from Tractor Supply (The TARDIS, Henwarts, and Hyrule).
 I will formally introduce you to all these coops a little later in this post.